Zealbaja/Zealbaja/README.md

 - 👋 Hi, I’m @Zealbaja
 - 👀 I’m interested in SQL Server Database Administration and DBAtools
-- 🌱 I’m currently learning a DBA
+- 🌱 I’m currently SQL server DBA
 - 💞️ I’m looking to collaborate on with the community here
 - 📫 How to reach me rahel.baja@gmail.com
 - 😄 Pronouns: ...